 The only comfort in such a short application is that your fellow applicants are just as limited in how much they can share!

 Jennifer Bloom has been a consultant with Accepted for 19 years and is a Certified Professional Resume Writer (CPRW).
-She is an expert at crafting application materials that truly differentiate you from the rest of the driven applicant pool.
-If you would like help with your application, Jennifer can suggest a number of options that work with any budget.
+She is an expert at guiding you to produce application materials that truly differentiate you from the rest of the driven applicant pool.
+If you would like help with your ISB application, Jennifer can suggest a number of options that work with any budget.
 Want Jennifer to help you get accepted?
 Click here!